aishmam1999/pjain24/Cloud Computing/ITMO-544/Week-4/questions.md

 ### 4. Give an example of a partially implemented process in your current environment.
 What would you do to fully implement it?
-To imrpove a process I would apply ISO 9001 (simplifying i.e Plan-Do-Check-Act).
+To improve a process I would apply ISO 9001 (simplifying i.e Plan-Do-Check-Act).
 Always there must be a continuous review of the process to detect errors and lacks and to improve it.

 ### 5. Why might you not want to solve an issue by coding the solution yourself?